arti9m/PHP-MSCFB-Parser/README.md

   5.6.25 32-bit |  7.0.10 64-bit  - PHP Version
 ```

-Notice that extracting stream to temporary file is much faster in case of 5.6 version, and is much more memory efficient overall.
+Notice that extracting stream to a temporary file is much faster than extracting to string in PHP 5.6, and is much more memory efficient overall.

 ## 9. More documentation